The $1000 Hunting Rifle System

 We do our best to honor member requests, which have previously resulted in a number of Guns and Shooting Online articles.
 At a "shooters coffee" staff meeting held the same day that we received Ryan's e-mail, we decided that Ryan's suggestion had merit and was worth a staff survey article.

 Our decision was to address the $1000 and $2000 packages in separate articles.
-Participating in this $1000 survey were Guns and Shooting Online Owner and Managing Editor Chuck Hawks, Senior Editor Randy Wakeman, Gunsmithing Editor Rocky Hays, Chief Executive Technical Advisor Jim Fleck and Technical Advisor Bob Fleck.
-Prices are MSRP or discount retail rounded off to the nearest dollar.
-Here are the Guns and Shooting Online staff selections for a $1000 package suitable for CXP2 and CXP3 mixed bag hunts.
+Participating in this $1000 survey were Guns and Shooting Online Owner and Managing Editor Chuck Hawks, Senior Editor Randy Wakeman, Gunsmithing Editor Rocky Hays, Chief Executive Technical Advisor Jim Fleck, Technical Advisor Bob Fleck and Technical Advisor Jack Seeling.
+All prices are approximate at the time of publication.
+Here are the Guns and Shooting Online staff selections for a $1000 package suitable for Class 2 and Class 3 mixed bag hunts.

-There you have it, five practical hunting systems for less than $1000 in a store or catalog near you.
-No one felt that a rangefinder was a crucial piece of gear for the hypothetical budget mule deer and elk hunt.
-Zero your rifle/cartridge combination for its MPBR (+/- 3") and it is unlikely that you will need to worry about the exact distance to your quarry.
+There you have it, five no frills hunting systems for approximately $1000 in a store or catalog near you.
+Weatherby Vanguard and Savage bolt action rifles were our choices in this price class and synthetic stocks are, unfortunately, universal.
+No one felt that a rangefinder was a crucial piece of gear for the hypothetical budget mule deer and elk hunt and even a binocular proved to be beyond the budget limit for one of us.

-Likewise, nobody chose a package deal that included a rifle, mount and scope, although most of these rifles are available in such packages.
+Nobody chose a package deal that included a rifle, mount and scope, although many rifles are available in such packages.
 We all have our individual preferences in scopes and mounts and are perfectly willing (actually prefer) to do our own scope mounting and bore sighting.

 Also worth comment is the fact that all respondents chose mainstream, all-around calibers.
-It is hard to quibble with the likes of the .270 Winchester, 7mm Rem.
-Mag., .308 Winchester and .30-06 Springfield for general CXP2/CXP3 big game hunting and ammunition is available practically anywhere.
-Surprisingly, four of us chose standard grade Remington Express ammunition.
-The timeless Core-Lokt bullet has delivered dependably deadly performance on both deer and elk for as long as we can remember.
+It is hard to quibble with the likes of the .270 Winchester, .308 Winchester and .30-06 Springfield for general CXP2/CXP3 big game hunting and ammunition is available practically anywhere.